hongooi73/ExpandedArsenal/README.md

 - \+ and ++ variants of Expanded Arsenal weapons and gear.
 If you've outfitted all your mechs with heavy gauss rifles, ER lasers and Streak SRMs, this is the upgrade path you're looking for.
 - 200 new variants of Expanded Arsenal mechs, which are deadlier and tougher than even those from Elite Forces.
 - Elite versions of all the regular missions.
-- Randomised drop locations and extra lances, courtesy of the Mission Control mod.
+- Soft restrictions on drop tonnage in contracts: pay for the privilege of dropping 400 tons on a 1-skull mission.
 - Tweaks to the AI that make it more aggressive and unpredictable, taken from the Better AI mod.

 Elite Arsenal mechs come in two varieties, X- and S-tier.
 X-tier mechs have more effective builds, + weapons and extra toughness compared to regular EA and vanilla mechs.
 S-tier mechs have ++ weapons, even more toughness, and added heatsinking capacity; in addition, they are always piloted by ace mechwarriors from Elite Forces.
 It's entirely feasible for an S-tier mech to destroy an enemy mech of equivalent tonnage in a single alpha strike.
 On the flipside though, once you do kill one of these mechs, you get to loot all its goodies.